-A simple method of measuring temperature is to exploit the negative temperature coefficient of a diode, measuring the baseemitter voltage ( $V{BE}$ ) of a transistor, operated at constant current.
-Unfortunately, this technique requires calibration to null the effect of the absolute value of $V{BE}$ , which varies from device to device.
-The technique used in the ADT7483A is to measure the change in $V{BE}$ when the device is operated at two different currents.
+A simple method of measuring temperature is to exploit the negative temperature coefficient of a diode, measuring the base-emitter voltage ( $V{BE}$ ) of a transistor operated at constant current.
+This technique requires calibration to null the effect of the absolute value of $V{BE}$ , which varies from device to device.

+The technique used in the ADT7481 measures the change in $V{BE}$ when the device is operated at two different currents.

 Figure 14 shows the input signal conditioning used to measure the output of a remote temperature sensor.
 This figure shows the remote sensor as a substrate transistor, but it could equally be a discrete transistor.
-If a discrete transistor is used, the collector is not grounded and should be linked to the base.
-To prevent ground noise interfering with the measurement, the more negative terminal of the sensor is not referenced to ground but is biased above ground by an internal diode at the D- input.
-C1 can be optionally added as a noise filter (recommended maximum value 1,000 pF).
+If a discrete transistor is used, the collector is not grounded and is linked to the base.
+To prevent ground noise interfering with the measurement, the more negative terminal of the sensor is not referenced to ground, but is biased above ground by an internal diode at the D- input.
+C1 may optionally be added as a noise filter with a recommended maximum value of 1,000 pF.

-To measure $\Delta V{BE}$ , the operating current through the sensor is switched among two related currents, I and N × I. The currents through the temperature diode are switched between I and N × I, giving $\Delta V{BE}$ .
-The temperature is then calculated using the $\Delta V{BE}$ measurement.
+To measure $\Delta V{BE}$ , the operating current through the sensor is switched among two related currents.
+The currents through the temperature diode are switched between I, and N × I, giving $\Delta V{BE}$ .
+The temperature can then be calculated using the $\Delta V{BE}$ measurement.

 The resulting $\Delta V{BE}$ waveforms pass through a 65 kHz low-pass filter to remove noise and then to a chopper-stabilized amplifier.
 This amplifies and rectifies the waveform to produce a dc voltage proportional to $\Delta V{BE}$ .
-The ADC digitizes this voltage and produces a temperature measurement.
+The ADC digitizes this voltage producing a temperature measurement.
 To reduce the effects of noise, digital filtering is performed by averaging the results of 16 measurement cycles for low conversion rates.
 At rates of 16, 32, and 64 conversions/second, no digital averaging takes place.